pascalnoser/clockworks/README.md

 The column names in the formatted output follow the same pattern for all methods.
-Furthermore, the results of a harmonic regression are also added included in this output, allowing for a quick comparison of the estimated parameters to those of a simple sine wave fit.
+Furthermore, the results of a harmonic regression are also included in this output, allowing for a quick comparison of the estimated parameters to those of a simple sine wave fit.
 The harmonic regression used is equivalent to the model
 $y = M + A \sin(\frac{2 \pi}{P}(t + \phi))$ with $M$ the mesor, $A$ the
-amplitude, $t$ the time (e.g. in hours), and $P$ and $\phi$ the period and phase in the units of the time series.
+amplitude, $t$ the time (e.g. in hours), and $P$ and $\phi$ the period and phase in the same units as $t$.